odea-project/qAlgorithms/report/discussion_tests.md

 results after interpretation, with raw data and the processing steps being provided in addition.
-Besides being impractical to replicate and thus very unlikely for this vital control to take place during peer review, it is not possible to estimate the algorithmic performance from just the algorithm on a per-sample basis accurately during NTA.
+Besides being impractical to replicate and thus very unlikely for this vital control to take place during peer review, it is not possible to estimate the algorithmic performance relating to result quality from just the algorithm on a per-sample basis accurately during NTA.

 Result quality, as understood here, is the reliability and completeness of all features at the end of any given processing workflow.
 For a